truffle-box/nft-box/README.md

 ### Using Truffle Dashboard (recommended)

 Truffle Dashboard ships with Truffle and can be started with `truffle dashboard`.
 This in turn loads the dashboard at http://localhost:24012 and beyond that you'll just need to run your migration (`truffle migrate`).
+A more detailed guide to using Truffle Dashboard is available [here](https://trufflesuite.com/blog/introducing-truffle-dashboard/).

 ### Using the env File